m-clark/lazerhawk/README.md

 ## Release Notes

+- 0.1.7 Added create_palette and made updates to palettes
+- 0.1.6 Removed corrheat to its own package, added sum of missingness
+- 0.1.5 Added plotly theme, modified help
+- 0.1.4 Updates to corrheat to use psych package
+- 0.1.3 Addins for span, slide
+- 0.1.2 Added clean themes for ggvis and ggplot
+- 0.1.1 Added createAdjaceny and createEdges, and start of addins
 - 0.1.0 Initial release
-- 0.1.1 Added createAdjaceny and createEdges, and start of addins
-- 0.1.2 Added clean themes for ggvis and ggplot
-- 0.1.3 Addins for span, slide
-- 0.1.4 Updates to corrheat to use psych package
-- 0.1.5 Added plotly theme, modified help
-- 0.1.6 Removed corrheat to its own package, added sum of missingness